 About the time I reached the main trail it was obvious that storm was headed right at me.
 And just to make things exciting, the sleet and lighting really started cranking up too.
 I hit the main trail, took a breather, and started climbing back up to the ATV.
 I knew this part of the trail would be the worst, it was about ½ mile up to the ATV at about a 1:1 slope, sort of like a stair climber with mud and rocks.
 Plus it ran right of the exposed spine of this steep ridge.

-I made it about 100 yards up the trail thinking about the guy that got killed by lighting last month not far south of here.
+I made it about 100 yards up the trail thinking about the guy that got killed by lighting a month prior not far south of here.
 I’ve always had a healthy respect for lightning, frequently preaching to people how silly it was that they were worried about getting eaten by bears and lions when statistically lighting was more dangerous out here.
 I figured it was time to walk the walk as the leading edge of this baby was getting close enough to be dangerous.

 The good news was now, as I lay curled up in this hole, that it had started to hail.
-Only a few stones were big enough to hurt, plus in short order I had a big pile in my lap and arm.
+Only a few stones were big enough to hurt, plus in short order I had a big pile in my lap.
 Apparently the big guy knew I didn’t pack enough water with me this trip and was being kind enough to provide some ice to chew on.

 After about 45 minutes of listening to the strikes get closer, too close, WAY too close, then finally move away and getting plenty soaked I gathered up all my stuff and headed back up the trail.
 Steve was waiting at the top and was getting ready to start down the trail after me.
 The storm had given him the willies too.
-Good hunting partners are priceless.
+Good hunting partners are priceless indeed.

-We checked out the maps that night and figured out a shorter way into that bull.
+We checked out the maps that night and figured out a different, shorter way into that bull.
 It would be a hair less than a mile as the crow flies but very steep for the first half.
 700 ft. total vertical says the GPS.
 I figured that would still be less pain in the long run than packing him the three miles back out the way I just hiked.

 Tuesday morning was again super sloppy and cold and neither of us was excited about riding the ATV’s.
 We took my truck around the rim road on top and watched the GPS until the distance to the bull was the closest.
 I parked, Steve unloaded and took off on his ATV to go hunt, and I beat the brush for a different way into my bull.